What Makes EHAC Accreditation Valuable to Your Students and Your Environmental Health Degree Program - Jobs, Jobs, Jobs!

 More accredited programs are needed in order to fill the demand for highly trained environmental health professionals entering the workforce.
-The U.S. Bureau of Labor Statistics (2016), Occupational Outlook Handbook: Environmental Scientists and Specialists report projects growth of the profession to be faster than average at about 11% in the next 10 years.
-EHAC has accredited 30 programs throughout the United States.
+The U.S. Bureau of Labor Statistics (2018), Occupational Outlook Handbook: Environmental Scientists and Specialists report projects growth of the profession to be faster than average at about 8% in the next 10 years.
+EHAC has accredited 37 degree programs throughout the United States.
 While placement data are difficult to ascertain because graduates do not always report back to their institution when and where they secured their first job post graduation, many accredited programs report that the demand for their graduates is so high that most of their graduates have jobs within six months of graduation.
 What we can say with greater assurance is that the diversity of employment opportunities open to graduates of accredited Environmental Health programs is great.